-Overview of the Law on Blackmail in England and Wales
+Overview of the Law on Blackmail in Manchester

 The offence of blackmail is covered in section 21 of the Theft Act 1968.
 Under this Act, someone is guilty of blackmail if he or she makes an “unwarranted demand with menaces” (serious threats).
 The demand must be made with the intent to gain something or cause loss to another person.

 A demand accompanied by serious threats is considered unwarranted unless the person making the demand believes he or she has reasonable grounds for doing so, and that threats are a reasonable means of reinforcing these demands.
 A demand will never be warranted if it is accompanied by threats of criminal activity.

 It is also worth noting that the courts have said that neither the demand nor the threat needs to be explicitly stated – it can be implied.
 The victim also does not need to become aware of the demand for liability to arise, so for example an email containing an unwarranted demand with a threat gives rise to criminal responsibility straightaway, not only after the victim has seen it.